oeggy03/tp/docs/DeveloperGuide.md

     3. Other incorrect edit commands to try: `edit i c/2`, `edit i i/3`, `edit i c/2 i/3` without any fields to be updated.<br>
        Expected: No internship is edited.
 Error message is shown in the status message.

-#### Deleting an internship

-1. Deleting an internship from a company

-    1. Prerequisite: Have at least 1 company contact with at least 1 internship in the storage.
-    2. Steps: First, ensure that the list of companies is displayed by executing the `list c` command.
-Then, view the internships of the company whose internship needs to be deleted by executing `view c INDEX` where `INDEX` is the index of the company.
-    3. Test case: `delete i c/2 i/1`<br>
-       Expected: Assuming the second company has at least one internship, the first internship from the second company in the list is deleted.
-Details of the deleted internship are shown in the status message.
-Timestamp in the status bar is updated.

-    4. Test case: `delete i c/2 i/0`<br>
-       Expected: No internship is deleted.
-Error details shown in the status message, indicating the index for the internship is invalid.
-Status bar remains the same.

-    5. Other incorrect delete internship commands to try: `delete i c/x i/y`, `delete i c/1 i/`, `delete i c/ i/1`, where `x` is larger than the list size of companies, `y` is larger than the list size of internships for the chosen company, or either index is omitted.<br>
-       Expected: No internship is deleted.
-Error details shown in the status message.
-Status bar remains the same.

 #### Viewing a Company or Person